-On December 20, 2023, the Company entered into a securities purchase agreement (the "Purchase Agreement") with certain institutional investors, pursuant to which the Company sold and issued (i) 25,343,242 shares of the Company's common stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 28,710,812 shares of common stock and (iii) Series C warrants to purchase up to 81,081,081 shares of common stock (the "Series C Warrants"), and (iv) Series D warrants to purchase up to 81,081,081 shares of common warrants, the "Common Warrants").
+On December 20, 2023, the Company entered into a securities purchase agreement (the "Purchase Agreement") with certain institutional investors, pursuant to which the Company sold and issued (i) 791,977 shares of the Company's common stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 897,213 shares of common stock and (iii) Series C warrants to purchase up to 2,533,784 shares of common stock (the "Series C Warrants").
 The securities sold in the offering were sold in fixed combinations as units.
-The offering price per share of common stock and accompanying Common Warrants was \$0.555, and the offering price per Pre-Funded Warrant and accompanying Common Warrants was \$0.5549.
+The offering price per share of common stock and accompanying Common Warrants was \$17.766.
 The offering closed on December 22, 2023, generating gross proceeds of approximately \$30.0 million, before deducting offering expenses of \$2.3 million payable by the Company.
-At the closing of the offering, 6,509,010 Pre-Funded Warrants were immediately exercised into shares of common stock for nominal proceeds.
+At the closing of the offering, 203,407 Pre-Funded Warrants were immediately exercised into shares of common stock for nominal proceeds.

 The Pre-Funded Warrants have an exercise price of \$0.0001 per share, are immediately exercisable subject to certain ownership limitations, and can be exercised at any time until exercised in full.
-The Series C Warrants have an exercise price of \$0.555 per share, and are exercisable on the later of approval by the Company's stockholders of (i) a proposal to approve the filing of an amendment to the Company's Articles of Incorporation, increasing the number of authorized shares of common stock from 160,000,000 to 1,000,000,000 and (ii) a proposal to allow the Warrants to become exercisable in accordance with Nasdaq Listing Rule 5635 (the later of such events, the "Approval Date") and will expire on the later of (a) 10 trading days following the Approval Date and (b) the earlier of (x) the two year anniversary of the Approval Date and (y) 10 trading days following the public announcement of the U.S. Food and Drug Administration's ("FDA") acknowledgement and acceptance of the New Drug Application ("NDA") relating to the Company's TNX-102 SL product candidate in patients with fibromyalgia.
-The Series D Warrants have an exercise price of \$0.85 per share and are exercisable beginning on the Approval Date through the five-year anniversary of the Approval Date.
+The Series C Warrants have an exercise price of \$17.76 per share, and are exercisable on the later of approval by the Company's stockholders of (i) a proposal to approve the filing of an amendment to the Company's Articles of Incorporation, increasing the number of authorized shares of common stock from 160,000,000 to 1,000,000,000 and (ii) a proposal to allow the Warrants to become exercisable in accordance with Nasdaq Listing Rule 5635 (the later of such events, the "Approval Date") and will expire on the later of (a) 10 trading days following the Approval Date and (b) the earlier of (x) the two year anniversary of the Approval Date and (y) 10 trading days following the public announcement of the U.S. Food and Drug Administration's ("FDA") acknowledgement and acceptance of the New Drug Application ("NDA") relating to the Company's TNX-102 SL product candidate in patients with fibromyalgia.
+The Series D Warrants have an exercise price of \$27.20 per share and are exercisable beginning on the Approval Date through the five-year anniversary of the Approval Date.

 Upon the closing of the offering, the Company determined that certain of the Common Warrants did not meet the criteria for equity classification due to the lack of sufficient authorized and unissued shares to settle the instruments.
 The Company has adopted a sequencing approach under ASC 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity to determine the classification of its contracts at issuance and at each subsequent reporting date, whereby shares are allocated based on the earliest issuance date of potentially dilutive instruments, with the earliest issuance date receiving the first allocation of shares.
 In the event of identical issuance dates, shares are then allocated beginning with instruments with the latest maturity date first.
-Pursuant to this sequencing approach, the Company's authorized and unissued shares were applied to the Pre-Funded Warrants and the Common Warrants in the following order: (i) the Pre-Funded Warrants, (ii) the Series D Warrants, and (iii) the Series C Warrants and were therefore classified in equity.
-The remaining 30,147,810 Series D Warrants and the Series C Warrants associated with the deficit shares were classified as liabilities and are accounted for at fair value.
+Pursuant to this sequencing approach, the Company's authorized and unissued shares were applied to the Pre-Funded Warrants and the Common Warrants in the following order: (i) the Pre-Funded Warrants, (ii) the Series D Warrants, and (iii) the Series C Warrants.
+Based on this analysis, the Company determined that the authorized shares are sufficient to settle the remaining Pre-Funded Warrants and 1,591,665 Series D Warrants and were therefore classified in equity.
+The remaining 942,120 Series D Warrants and the Series C Warrants associated with the deficit shares were classified as liabilities and are accounted for at fair value.